You are currently viewing Gluten Free Holiday Emotions

 And through it all, you might still get contaminated.
 Sucks in a big way!
 Because THIS is what reminds you what gluten is doing to your body.
 What it may be doing to your body is preventing you from being present! (and isn’t that the *present* that’s most important?)

-Maybe you’ve been nodding your head through these past statements, saying, “YES, it really sucks!”
+Were you nodding your head through those past statements, saying, “YES, it really sucks!”
 Please know this.
 I’m not trying to get a pity party started up here.

 Those darn gluten free emotions are real—-but don’t let them disable you.